Your garden always needs tending to, and your number one friend for that is water. Of course, you will need another friend to control your water flow.

 One acre is equal to 43,560 square feet.
 Half of that is 21,780 square feet.

-Let’s assume that your home’s dimensions are 40 feet by 50 feet for a total of 2,000 square feet.
+Let’s assume that your home’s dimensions are 40 feet by 50 feet for 2,000 square feet.

 A 50-foot hose can surround the entire perimeter of your house.

-The spraying range can reach 90 feet by 100 feet which equals 9000 square feet.
+The spraying range can reach 90 feet by 100 feet, equaling 9000 square feet.

-The hoses we listed in this article can be attached to one another.
+The hoses we listed in this article can be attached.
 If necessary, you can connect them to make an even longer hose.